GaloisInc/HaLVM/HACKING.md

 Why we need another VM?
 Because we need to install a Xen hypervisor on the host system, which is probably not something you want to do with your own machine.
 Besides, we can standardize the steps if we can assume the host OS.

 Our Host OS of choice is **Fedora Server 22**.
-(Why "Server"?
+You can download its image from [here](http://mirror.0x.sg/fedora/linux/releases/24/Server/x86_64/iso/Fedora-Server-dvd-x86_64-24-1.2.iso) or a closer mirror site (Why "Server"?
 Because "Workstation" might have `xen-libs` pre-installed, which could cause trouble for us.
 And "Server" is also more lightweight than "WorkStation").
 You can also try 21, 23, etc. or even other distros, good luck and if any, please tell us any problem you met, or make a PR documenting how to solve it.

 Next, please refer to different subsections depending on your VM softwares, though the steps are not much different.